-The production, processing and consumption of our daily nutrition is a huge factor when it comes to assessing our resource consumption.
-The European food industry, for example, is said to be responsible for 28 percent of the global resource consumption and 17 percent of the greenhouse gas emissions.
+The production, processing and consumption of our daily food plays a significant role when considering human resources use.
+For example, the European food industry is said to be responsible for 28 per cent of the global resource consumption and 17 per cent of greenhouse gas emissions.

-The Europe food industry thus plays a part in contributing to climate change, biodiversityloss, a decreasing soil quality and scarcity of water.
-The food domain therefore is an important field of action to ensure a sustainable development.
+The Europe food industry thus plays a part in contributing to climate change, loss of biodiversity and soil quality, and scarcity of water.
+Nutrition thus represents s an important field of action with which sustainable development can be implemented.

-The domain food is at the same time an important field of action for everybody.
-"You are what you eat" – when it comes to our diet it also comes to our health and wellbeing of each individual.
-More than in any other field of action, this is where the personal, individual level meets the major overarching challenge of environmental pollution and resource consumption collide like in no other.
+Nutrition is at the same time an important field of action for everyone.
+"You are what you eat" – when it comes to our daily nutrition it also is about maintaining health and wellbeing of each individual.
+More than in any other field of action, this is where the personal, individual level meets the major overarching challenge of environmental pollution and resource consumption.

 Therefore, the food system is a very complex product-service system in a changing society.
 In addition to traditional producers and the structures of the retail trade, the out-of-home catering (i.e. system catering, schools, company catering and even restaurants) is becoming increasingly the focus of research.
 In the context of sustainable development, this offers an important regulation element.
 Almost every German household dines out, instead of eating at home for every third to fourth meal (with a tendency to even more frequently).
 Strategies for a sustainable transition in the food industry require comprehensive analyses.